 What you can add here is set strong encryption capabilities of your sensitive data.
 Offer role-based controls and access to your management and executives and invest in good security solutions to store the card holder’s confidential information.
 Also, review all your security systems at regular intervals to ensure the complete safety of the data.

 Having a weak authentication model implies your site is more prone to cyber threats.
 Cases like hacking, phishing, and malware attacks may increase your e-commerce site resulting in huge data and monetary losses.
 What can you do to make your authentication process secure?

 The trick is simple!
 Use a two-factor or multifactor authentication process.
 Using a two-factor authentication adds an extra layer of security to your e-commerce site.
 Plus, you can even set provisions for setting strong passwords for added security.
 Plus, investing in proper security systems is never a deal of loss!

 9. Improper Search Functionality

 It is no doubt that even if your site has been built using the latest technology, it may fail at a global level if it does not have proper search functionality.
-People find it irritable if they are not able to search their favorite products on the site quickly.
+People find it irritable if they are not able to search their favourite products on the site quickly.
 It is also seen that if the user doesn’t find anything on your website just after 5 seconds of logging, then he/she may never revisit your site!

 So, to prevent such conditions, you can leverage smart AI search functionality.
 Today, with the digital advancements, AI offers many new features like voice-based search and personal AI assistants to enhance your user experience.
-With image-search capability and voice-searches, your users can seamlessly find their favorite products using an image or voice commands in no time.
+With image-search capability and voice-searches, your users can seamlessly find their favourite products using an image or voice commands in no time.
 Not to mention, the personalized suggestions using machine learning concepts is also an add-on for enhanced UX.